bg-write/chatGPT-cheatsheet/README.md

 To run the code in either `.py` file:

-1. Open up a new terminal.
+1. Open a new terminal.
 2. Run the python command and the name of the file. (i.e `python chat_cli.py` or `python chat_ui.py`).
 3. The terminal will provide next steps.

 When you want to stop either program:

-1. Go into the terminal where you are running the chat.
+1. Go into the terminal where you're running the chat.
 2. On your keyboard, keypress `control + c`.

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=63ba4d9815821585ba01b47e5b6af89e)